What do the 5 Health-Related Fitness Components encompass?

 In order to better explain the Components of Health-Related Fitness and their intended use, let’s first briefly clarify what Health-Related Fitness is, and why it's of interest, especially to Fitness Trainers and Health Instructors.

 According to the President’s Council on Physical Fitness (PCPFS), "Health-related physical fitness consists of those components of physical fitness that have a relationship with good health."

 Broken down, the 5 Health-Related Fitness Components comprise:

 - Muscular Endurance

 As the PCPFS notes, there is a cause-effect relationship between physical activity and health.
 Plainly said, with increased levels of activity, we improve our levels of physical fitness and enjoy better health, afforded by the benefits of exercise.

 Physical fitness is reflected by our lifestyle (sedentary or active).
 Physical fitness, in the realm of Health-Related Physical Fitness, is therefore a set of measurable characteristics, or 'components.'

 Although the Health-Related Fitness Components are assessed individually, it is essential that they are viewed integrally when considering 'levels' of Health-Related Physical Fitness; even though each of them is intended to contribute in equal share to overall Health-Related Fitness.

-To this effect, individual attention is primarily for the purpose of measurement.
+To this effect, individual attention of the components is primarily for the purpose of measuring them.

 What other use is there for the Health-Related Fitness Components?